google/WebFundamentals/src/site/_en/fundamentals/device-access/user-location/user-consent.markdown

 As a user, your physical location is a piece of information you want to guard and only give out to people that you trust.
-This is why the browser shows a prompt when a site asks for their location.
+This is why the browser shows a prompt when a site asks for your location.

 {% include modules/toc.liquid %}